History of the Democratic Republic of the Congo: Zaire (1965–1997)

 Unrest and rebellion plagued the government until November 1965, when Lieutenant General Joseph-Désiré Mobutu, by then commander in chief of the national army, seized control of the country and declared himself president for the next five years.
 Mobutu quickly consolidated his power, despite the Stanleyville mutinies of 1966 and 1967, and was elected unopposed as president in a sham election in 1970 for a seven-year term.

 Embarking on a campaign of cultural awareness, President Mobutu renamed the country the "Republic of Zaire" in 1971 and required citizens to adopt African names and drop their French-language ones.
 The name comes from Portuguese, adapted from the Kongo word nzere or nzadi ("river that swallows all rivers").
 Among other changes, Leopoldville became Kinshasa and Katanga Shaba.

 Relative peace and stability prevailed until 1977 and 1978 when Katangan Front for Congolese National Liberation rebels, based in the Angolan People's Republic, launched the Shaba I and II invasions into the southeast Shaba region.
 These rebels were driven out with the aid of French and Belgian paratroopers plus Moroccan troops.
 An Inter-African Force remained in the region for some time afterwards.

 Zaire remained a one-party state in the 1980s.
 Although Mobutu successfully maintained control during this period, opposition parties, most notably the Union pour la Démocratie et le Progrès Social (UDPS), were active.
 Mobutu's attempts to quell these groups drew significant international criticism.

 As the Cold War came to a close, internal and external pressures on Mobutu increased.
 In late 1989 and early 1990, Mobutu was weakened by a series of domestic protests, by heightened international criticism of his regime's human rights practices, by a faltering economy, and by government corruption, most notably his own massive embezzlement of government funds for personal use.

 In April 1990, Mobutu declared the Third Republic, agreeing to a limited multi-party system with free elections and a constitution.
 As details of the reforms were delayed, soldiers in September 1991 began looting Kinshasa to protest their unpaid wages.
 Two thousand French and Belgian troops, some of whom were flown in on U.S. Air Force planes, arrived to evacuate the 20,000 endangered foreign nationals in Kinshasa.

 In 1992, after previous similar attempts, the long-promised Sovereign National Conference was staged, encompassing over 2,000 representatives from various political parties.
-The conference gave itself a legislative mandate and elected Archbishop Laurent Monsengwo Pasinya as its chairman, along with Étienne Tshisekedi wa Mulumba, leader of the UDPS, as prime minister.
+The conference gave itself a legislative mandate and elected Archbishop Laurent Monsengwo Pasinya as its chairman, along with Étienne Tshisekedi, leader of the UDPS, as prime minister.
 By the end of the year Mobutu had created a rival government with its own prime minister.
 The ensuing stalemate produced a compromise merger of the two governments into the High Council of Republic-Parliament of Transition (HCR-PT) in 1994, with Mobutu as head of state and Kengo Wa Dondo as prime minister.
 Although presidential and legislative elections were scheduled repeatedly over the next two years, they never took place.